 Ceylon is a tiny city located in the state of Minnesota.
-With a population of 299 people and just one neighborhood, Ceylon is the 482nd largest community in Minnesota.
-Ceylon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 298 people and just one neighborhood, Ceylon is the 482nd largest community in Minnesota.
+Ceylon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Because occupations involving physical labor dominate the local economy, Ceylon is generally considered to be a blue-collar town.
-37.07% of the Ceylon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Ceylon is a city of sales and office workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Ceylon who work in sales jobs (22.41%), healthcare suport services (12.07%), and office and administrative support (5.17%).
+38.94% of the Ceylon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Ceylon is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Ceylon who work in sales jobs (20.35%), healthcare suport services (19.47%), and maintenance occupations (5.31%).

-Overall, Ceylon’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Ceylon’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ceylon has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ceylon a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.